 The Ride 14 is built for comfort.
 There’s a thick 8.4mm padded tongue (the average tongue is just 5.6mm for context), a luxuriously padded ankle collar, and nice soft finishes on the interior.

 The stretchy mesh tongue gussets hug your feet nicely and are unnoticed when running.

 When partial gussets are done well like they are on the Ride 14, I prefer them over a fully gusseted tongue every time.
 The added material on shoes with full gussets can tend to be on the warmer side.

 Ah, the ride of the Ride 14 is as expected if you’ve run in the Ride series before, nothing has changed here.

 For those of you that haven’t, the Ride is a very consistent and utility-driven shoe.
 The midsole is soft and flexible, yet firm.
 It’s not overly bouncy which gives it a tempered feel that most runners probably appreciate.

 While running in this shoe, I wouldn’t say the midsole excites the soul, but it’s pleasant and doesn’t feel dull or heavy.
-This shoe is designed for daily training and that it excels at.
+This shoe is great for daily training.